zzhangjii/learning-library/ospa-library/appint/ApplicationIntegration-labguide.md

     out since you disabled this field  so the store manager can’t change them.

-    - *Append the following comment* to the end of the text that already appears in the *Initiator Comments* field: *I checked with Alice.
+    - *Append the following comment* **to the end of the text** that already appears in the *Initiator Comments* field: *I checked with Alice.
 She doesn’t have any extras.
 I need this order to be place and fulfilled quickly.*

       ![](./media/image103.png)

-      Figure 95: Completing a Task from a Web Form
+      Figure 106: Completing a Task from a Web Form

     - Click the *Submit* button (highlighted above) to send the request back to the regional manager that rejected it last time.